Bsting118/DefeatureModel/README.md

 # DefeatureModel
 Repository for my defeature model script and assets, developed for Nexteer Automotive.

+The main offering of this repository is a Python application, aliased as a "kit", that can automatically defeature or remove parameters from a MSC Adams model file.
+To use this repository, download a zipped copy and navigate to the documentation directory inside to read various steps and tutorials on how to use the defeature application.

 # Nexteer Automotive IP and Legal Statement
 ## Procedure G1356 Details (See IP)